vkeenan/ai-gateway/README.md

 #### Get OpenAI API Key and Organization ID

-To use `sf-prompts` you will need an OpenAI API key and Organization ID.
+To use `AI Gateway for Salesforce` you will need an OpenAI API key and Organization ID.
 You can get these by following these steps:

 1. Go to <https://platform.openai.com/> and sign up for an API account.
 You can get a free tier account, but you will be restricted in the number of api calls you can make.
 And you'll be restricted to the `gpt-3.5-turbo` model.
 2. Visit <https://platform.openai.com/account/api-keys> and generate a new key for this project.
 Keep it in a safe place, and don't put it in any repository.